DeuxHuitHuit/288-toolkit/README.md

 This will scaffold a basic workspace inside the `packages` folder.

 ### Publish a package

+-   Run `pnpm build` to build the packages.

 -   Run `pnpm changeset` then follow the instructions.
 This will generate a new changeset.